tewhatuora/api-standards/docs/api-security/09-TokenProtectionandClientAuthentication.md

 - The API Consumer uses it's private key to respond to the challenge
 - API Provider validates (proves the same key pairs where used) and responds

-### Certificate-based proof-of-possession
+### Certificate-based Proof of Possession

 - The API Consumer initiates and established mTLS with the API Provider when it requests the access token
 - The API Provider validates the API Consumers certificate
 - The API Provider issues the access token with additional claims  (hash of the API Consumers certificate)
 - The API Provider resource server receives the access token and validates the token and the client certificate and if correct responds to the API Consumer

-Certificate-based proof-of-possession has a higher level of security than the JWT PoP as it includes mTLS.
+Certificate-based proof of possession has a higher level of security than the JWT PoP as it includes mTLS.

 When protecting MEDICAL IN-CONFIDENCE APIs a DPoP model **COULD** be used.